TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/UserTsconfig/Options.rst

     :Default: 1,6,4,7,3,254,255,199

     If set, the node top panel feature can be configured by a comma-separated list.
-Each number stands for a doctype id that should be added to the node top panel.
+Each number stands for a :ref:`doktype ID <t3coreapi:list-of-page-types>` that should be added to the node top panel.

     ..  figure:: /Images/ManualScreenshots/List/PanelNormal.png
         :alt: Top panel in normal mode